-Payal Kadakia is reinventing exercise in 50 cities across the world, making workouts social, engaging, and – most importantly – fun.
-Read how the MIT graduate is beating off the competition to create one of Forbes’s hotly-tipped Next Billion Dollar Companies.
+ClassPass founder and MIT grad Payal Kadakia shares how her vision to reinvent exercise has taken root in 50 cities, beating off the competition to create one of Forbes’s hotly-tipped Next Billion Dollar Companies.

 The multinational enterprise first blossomed in 2011 as the brainchild of MIT graduate Payal and has since embarked upon a turbo-charged mission to offer their services globally.
 That journey has seen them become the world’s largest fitness network, offering over a million classes.
 “While we are a fitness product, we’re constantly thinking about the best way to help people live a fulfilled life,” Payal explains.
 “We take our time to make sure we understand each market and the ways people want to live and work out.”